This post talks about how to generate folder structure in Markdown.

 - You can add ignored files like node_modules

-- Can add folder or files descriptions and titles
+- Can add folder or file descriptions and titles

 - Include and exclude any file or folder types